 Sure, Canada may differ from what you’d expect on this list.
 However, digital nomads say the Northern territories of Canada are great.
 Internet sources describe it as “an iconic yet mysterious region of Canada.”

 Doesn’t that sound exciting?
-Plus, Igloos, icebergs, polar bears, seal hunters, and the Northern Lights may be some of its best-known symbols.
+Plus, Igloos, icebergs, polar bears, seal hunters, and the Northern Lights maybe some of its best-known symbols.
 Such a shame that the region rarely gets visitors.

 4. Pittsburgh